"The Era of AI Clicks" Breaking Through with Principles: Node.js and CS Part 1 - V8 and Core Deconstruction

 2️⃣ Event Loop Architecture

-3️⃣ Encapsulation and the Modern Module Ecosystem
+3️⃣ Encapsulation and Modern Module Ecosystem

-Strip away the abstractions and face the physical world of 0s and 1s, dissecting raw binary data through hexadecimal (Hex) conversion.
+Strip away the abstractions and face the physical world of 0s and 1s, dissecting raw binary data through Hexadecimal (Hex) conversion.

 4️⃣ Hardware Interrupts and EventEmitter